-As the second-largest Historically Black Colleges and Universities across the United States, Texas Southern University has a unique mission of service to the urban populace.
+As the second-largest historically Black university in the United States, Texas Southern University has a unique mission of service to the urban populace.
 Thus, the primary goal of the Jesse H. Jones School of Business is to educate a diverse population of students from Houston, the state of Texas, and surrounding areas.